-On June 5, the bill will be heard by the California Senate Environmental Quality Committee.
+On June 19, the bill was supported by the California Senate Environmental Quality Committee.

-TBD: The bill will be heard by the California Senate Natural Resources and Water Committee.
+On July 9: The bill will was supported by the California Senate Natural Resources and Water Committee.

 TBD: The full State Senate will vote on AB 1788.